teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

 - **Optimized dependency installation:**
   The Dependency Resolver directs the package manager to install the right packages at the right place in the workspace file structure.
-  When a dependency appears in the workspace dependency graph more than once, it searches for a common version that satisfies _most_ dependent components and installs it at the workspace root directory, where it can be shared by all of them
+  When a dependency appears in the workspace dependency graph more than once, it searches for a common version that satisfies _most_ dependent components and installs it at the workspace root directory, where it can be shared by all relevant components.
   (dependency versions that are used by a minority of components will be installed in each component's directory).

 - **A single 'install command for packages and components:**